 We continually encourage the children to take responsibility for their own learning and to play a part in evaluating their work against the learning objectives.
-Again, a range of techniques are used. e.g. marking stations in Mathematics, using a mixture of given and their own Success Criteria in Writing.
+Again, a range of techniques are used. e.g. marking stations in Mathematics, use of hinge questions and using a mixture of given and their own Success Criteria in Writing.

-We have organised our Teaching Assistant support so that there is opportunity in the afternoons for timely interventions which support children to achieve age-expected standards.
+We have organised our Teaching Assistant support so that there is opportunity during the day for timely interventions which support children to achieve age-expected standards.
 This may take the form of pre-teaching, post-teaching or one-to-one feedback.